 the approach used by HMI Probation staff is considered or perceived as unfair or discriminatory

-the conduct of a member of HMI Probation or of an inspection team led by HMI Probation, is cause for complaint.
+the conduct of a member of HMI Probation staff or of an inspection team led by HMI Probation, is cause for complaint.

 Complaints should be set out in writing to Her Majesty’s Chief Inspector of Probation, with any supporting evidence attached.